 For awhile the Riso MZ790 I sourced made a lot of appearances in NSEW publications.

-With NSEW, I frequently traveled to attend book fairs and exhibitions: notably to Oslo, Bergen, Copenhagen, Vilnius, Tokyo, Antwerp, NYC, and Milan.
+Throughout NSEW's four year stint, I frequently traveled to attend book fairs and exhibitions representing over 50 artists published through the imprint: notably to Oslo, Bergen, Copenhagen, Vilnius, Tokyo, Antwerp, NYC, and Milan.

 At the 2012 art book fair in Copenhagen, I was invited to curate a vitrine.
 With a nod to the original use of Risographs as printers for churches and political parties, I did a focus on personal and political publications.

-I have also given short talks and lectures around self-publishing.
+I have also given short talks and lectures about self-publishing.

 Here I was in 2012 (Lithuania) and 2016 (Bergen).